rdeneau/book-typescript-object-creation/doc/class-basics.md

 TypeScript doesn't fully support constructor function: the type inference will fail.
 For instance, with the `Todo` function above, the inferred type of the variable `const todo = new Todo('');` is `any`!

-TypeScript fully supports ES6 class, proposing an enhanced syntax to simplify giving member types and to handle member encapsulation (`public` by default, `protected` or `private`) and life time (`readonly` to mimic a get-only property).
+In contrast, TypeScript fully supports ES6 class, proposing an enhanced syntax to simplify giving member types and to handle member encapsulation (`public` by default, `protected` or `private`) and life time (`readonly` to mimic a get-only property).

 Direct translation in TypeScript of the previous `Todo` ES6 class needs additional types that cannot be inferred: